MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 ## Licensing requirements

-To use hosted machines, you need one of the following licensing options:
+To use hosted machines, you need one of the following Power Automate licensing options:

 - Use your existing **Power Automate per user plan with attended RPA** or **per flow plan** and the **Power Automate unattended RPA add-on** or **Hosted RPA add-on**.